 - Information you provide.
 We may collect and store any personal information you enter on our website or provide to us in some other manner.
 This includes identifying information, such as your name, address, e-mail address, telephone number, credit card information when applicable, and other personally identifiable information.
 If you are a registered user, we reserve the right to use any creative content, which is limited to images, project posts and publicly displayed information that you post on our website in social media postings.

 - Information from other sources.
-We may also periodically obtain both personal and non-personal information about you from, business partners, contractors and other third parties.
+We may also periodically obtain both personal and non-personal information about you from business partners, contractors and other third parties.
 Examples of information that we may receive include: updated delivery and address information and additional demographic information.

 We use various technologies to collect information from your computer and about your activities on our site.